We believe partnerships are critical to solving large-scale health problems.

 - David Satcher, MD, PhD

-Advocating for the Health Needs of the World’s Poor
+We Advocate for the Health Needs of the World’s Poor

 Regardless of the program, at the core of our work is a deep compassion for the people whom we serve.
 We keep their faces in the forefront of our minds and are driven to alleviate their suffering.
 Our compassion is tied directly with effective actions – what we call “consequential” compassion.
 Learn more about all of the values that shape our work.

 At The Task Force, we do not have the burden of complex or bureaucratic decision-making processes.
 Our nimble and responsive administrative structure allows us to respond swiftly to global health priorities.
 And because of our efficiency, we can leverage resources for an extraordinary impact.
+Nearly 90 percent of all our revenue goes to fund our programs.

-Harnessing Technology to Improve Global Health
+We Harness Technology to Improve Global Health

 Sophisticated information and laboratory technologies are vital tools in The Task Force’s work to control and eliminate diseases and increase access to quality health care for people in developing countries.
 Using a smartphone-based data collection system, we map the prevalence of neglected tropical diseases (NTDs) to determine where interventions should be implemented.
 We use portable molecular technology and tablet-based systems to detect and diagnose NTDs within populations.
 We also use diverse technologies to help developing countries manage their healthcare workforce in order to meet the health needs of their populations.
 Read more.